 A school projector is going to be used nearly every day in your classroom.
 You’ll be sharing valuable information – either from your document cameras or your laptop.
 You want to make sure you are happy with your purchase, and that your projector has all the necessary features to make your teaching life easier.

 Here are some features to check out when shopping for a new projector.
+We used these criteria when deciding which projectors we looked at were worthy of further review.

 This is the level of detail a projector can display on a projector screen.
 Much like the resolution of a laptop or TV, projector resolution is measured in pixels (pixels across by pixels down – 1920 x 1080) and often given an acronym such as HD (High Definition).
 Essentially the higher the resolution, the more detail a projected image will have.